akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/groupBy.md

 @@@ warning

-If `allowClosedSubstreamRecreation` is set to `false` (default behavior) the stage keeps track of all keys of streams that have already been closed.
+If `allowClosedSubstreamRecreation` is set to `false` (default behavior) the operators keeps track of all keys of streams that have already been closed.
 If you expect an infinite number of keys this can cause memory issues.
 Elements belonging to those keys are drained directly and not send to the substream.